Wasserwecken/bachelorthesis/readme.md

 While its possible to use and layer multiple algorithms in shader and interfaces of various applications, creating convincing procedural materials can be a tidious and complex task.
 Manipulating results of algorithms in the right manner relies on repetitive tasks and practical knowledge to get convincing results.
 While there many possibilities and freedom for manipulations and choice of algorithms, shader and interfaces will not enfoce or guide creators to a workflow of creating procedural materials.
 Additionally, the limitation that only implicit algorithms can be used, exclude post processing algorithms like blur, normal map generation from height or ambient occlusion, because they rely on neighbour informations.

 ## Ojective
 First a understanding for surfaces and their composition must be created.
 Therefore surfaces have to be analysed, how they can be decomposed in informations, layers, forms and pattern which then can be replicated by algorithms.

 To know which algortihms are usefull and in which ways they can be used, a categorisation based on their task is created.
 This allows the extension and usage of algortihms of own choice.

-For reducing Trial-And-Error phases and guide creators to a structural process, a workflow and teqniques will be presented.
-Finally the kategorisation, techniques and the capabilities of the workflow are tested by creating procedural textures with them and preseting their results.
+For reduced Trial-And-Error phases and guide creators to a structural process, a workflow and teqniques will be presented.

+Finally the analysis, categorisation, techniques and the capabilities of the workflow are tested by creating procedural textures with them and preseting their results.

 Details about implementations of noise or other alogrithms will be not part of this work.
 As well as a performance analysis of algorithms or entire procedural materials.

 # Analysis of surfaces
-Analysing existing surfaces and references is essential for procedural texture generation.
 Through the analysis of a surface we will see that surfaces are often compositions of sub-surfaces.
-All informations of how a surface is layered and how they are madeup is resued later by replicating them, suiting algorithms and teqniques which are available in fragment shaders.
+All informations how a surface is layered and how they are madeup is resued later by replicating them, suiting algorithms, order  and teqniques that are available in fragment shaders.

-The overall objective of the analysis of surfaces should not confound with building a physical and chemical understanding of real world materials, which nonetheless may be helpful or necessary.
+The overall objective of the analysis should not confound with building a physical and chemical understanding of real world materials, which nonetheless may be helpful or necessary.
 The main objective is to extract patterns and geometric informations about the visual appearance, including height informations.
 To retrieve these informations, the analysis is carried out in three streps:
 - Extracting surface layers
 - Visual properties
 - Environmental influences

+DETAILS!!!

 ## Extracting surface layers
 Natural surfaces are build up from multiple real world materials, which work like layers in image editing softwares.
 Where through blending multiple layers the final image is created.
-For seperating surfaces into layers, pattern and shape recognition is the key.
+For extracting surfaces into layers; pattern, noise and shape recognition is the key.
 While many surfaces may have a complex visual appeareance, shapes and patterns still appear on them.

-TODO: Die Seperation soll von grob nach fein erfolgen.
-Gabs schon in vielen Beispielen, muss hier verweiß suchen.
-Auch kann hier vieleicht zwischen überlagerungu nd zusammensetzung unterscheiden werden.
-Ist aber schwammig.
-Auch sollte noch geklärt werden was indikatoren für einen trennung sind?

-![alt][SEP01]
-> *Left: Floor of a Pub, Mid: Seperation into planks, Right: Seperation into Gums*
+A hirachical aproach looking out for patterns and shapes is recomended because the depth of the analysis will differ by the required level of detail.
+Further a hierarchical separation ensures that created sub-materials can be reused in other materials.
+Indicators where and how surfaces can be seperated are:
+- natural given seperation due to manufaturing or creation *(e.g. bricks and mortar, solar panels)*
+- closeness to basic shapes *(pebbles, knobs, nails, tiles)*
+- closeness to noise algorithms *(rusting metal, leather)*

-I took a picture of the floor of a local Pub for demonstration.
+For demonstration I took a picture of the floor from a local Pub.
 The floor is quite old and therefore has a complex apereance.
 The first seperation is made by the planks, because:
 - they break the continuity of the wood structure.
 - they control the main height of the surface.
 - the space left defines the area for dirt, together they cover the whole surface
+- the arrangement and shape suits perfectly for tilling.

+![alt][SEP01]
+> *Left: Floor of a Pub, Mid: Seperation into planks, Right: Seperation into Gums*

 While the first seperation is oriented to the wood structure, the black dots on the floor apear to be independent to the plank strukture.
 This is because these dots are old trampled chewing gums.
 So a second seperation is made because the chewing gums:
-- they are not part of the plank or wood structure.
+- are not part of the plank or wood structure, they can overlap planks.
-- they are overlaping planks.
-- they are are a physical layer ontop of the floor.
+- they are are a physical placed ontop of the floor.

-Generally seperating a surface into layers creates several advantages:
-- extracted sub-surfaces can be reused in other procedural materials.
-- sub-surfaces can be exchanged without breaking the procedural material.
-- layers of surfaces which have dependecies on the exchanged surface will adjust automaticaly to changes.

 ## Visual properties
-To replicate the visual properties of a surface, the matieral which represents the surface has to be analysed.
-While valuable properties which make a surface recognizable are easily seperatable, it may be beneficial to know the reason why the properties are how they are.
-By gathering informations about the properties themself, these can may be replicated more easily and a understanding is build up which can be transfered to other related materials.
+The surface is now split into several layers of subsurfaces.
+To fill it with compelling information about color, height, and other properties required for the lighting model, the visual appearance of the surface must be disassembled.
+Properties which make a surface recognizable are easily seperatable, it nonetheless may be beneficial to know the reason why the properties are how they are.
+By gathering informations about the origin of properties themself, the properties can be transfered plausible to other related materials.

 ![alt][WOD01]
 > *Left: Plank of a floor in a Pub, Mid: ..., Right: ...*